 Another key aspect in the group is to have in-house extensive expertise in both data mining and biology.
 We are developing intensive bioinformatics and statistics analyses to achieve proper understanding and modeling of our working models.

 The team is a SiRIC group (Site de Recherche Intégrée sur le Cancer) and is supported by the ATIP–Avenir program.
-We are looking for M2 students trained in biology and/or bioinformatics & statistics.
+We are looking for Posdtocs and M2 students trained in biology and/or bioinformatics & statistics.

 France Culture: l’émission la Méthode Scientifique